Zoning & Subdivision Updates

 The text of the proposal and the associated Zoning Change Report, can be viewed / downloaded using the links on the right side of this page.

-At their meeting on December 20th, 2016, the Selectboard received a set of bylaw changes proposed by the Planning Commission and transmitted to it by staff.
-The amendments would modify the Town's land use regulations by adding language intended to mitigate the adverse secondary impacts associated with adult entertainment facilities while not unduly limiting freedom of speech and expression.
-The Selectboard voted to warn a Public Hearing on the proposed changes, (after substituting the number 600 for the number 1000 in paragraph 1910.8B.2) and to conduct a hearing on Tuesday, January 10, 2017.
-A hearing was held on January 10, 2017 and the Selectboard voted to approve the changes, having found that:
+At their meeting on December 20th, 2016, the Selectboard received and acted upon a separate set of bylaw changes.
+The proposal was drafted to modify the Town's land use regulations by adding language intended to mitigate the adverse secondary impacts associated with adult entertainment facilities while not unduly limiting freedom of speech and expression.
+The Selectboard voted to approve the changes, having found that:

 The Town has obtained and reviewed a range of documents (land use reports, crime impact reports, judicial opinions, expert reports, etc.) providing evidence of the secondary effects of adult entertainment land uses;